-There are four basic learner interactions common to most instructional simulations and games: Decision-Making, Play and Experimentation, Complex Problem-Solving, and the Formation of Narrative.
-While simulations or games may emphasize these in different ways, they are most often found in both.
+- A. There are four basic learner interactions common to most instructional simulations and games: Decision-Making, Play and Experimentation, Complex Problem-Solving, and the Formation of Narrative.
+While simulations or games may emphasize these in different ways, they are most often found in both. - a.
 Decision-Making and choice (or the illusion of it) are necessary and fundamental in instructional simulations and games.
-Agency is the term most often used to describe the degree of control that a player has in determining the outcome of the simulation or game.
+The term most often used to describe the degree of control that a player has in determining the outcome of the simulation or game is agency.
 At the outset, a learner can exercise ultimate agency by choosing to play or not to play.
 Assuming the player does engage, decisions and choices are embedded in the learning environment.
 Choices represent a state of heightened attention by the learner, so it is important to match learning events and outcomes with these choices.
 Further, more important choices should be paired with the more important learning objectives.
 In terms of choice and agency, when a game or simulation has very limited choice, it is referred to as being "on rails."
-Usually, there are still choices for the player to make, but those choices tend not to affect the progression of the game in any profound way.
-The creativity from the player, in a case of a game on rails, often centers around figuring out more efficient ways to progress.
-Perhaps the ultimate example of this would be "speed runners," who keep video records of those who have moved through the game fastest.
+Often choice in this case boils down to figuring out more efficient ways to run the rails, so-to-speak.

 A particularly notable game that artfully plays with notions of choice and agency (in that the player has none) is Super Press Space to Win.
 It is a postmodern commentary on choice itself, as well as what it means to be a "game," and represents the extreme-example of a game on rails (Crane, 2012).
 Perhaps on the other end of the spectrum would be the construction game Minecraft, which offers the player an endless, open-ended environment with virtually unlimited choice.
-In regard to learning more generally, Clark, Kirschner, and Sweller (2012) fully treated the notion of just how guided instruction should be, and how to determine the amount of control to give to the learner.
-They concluded that as the background knowledge and developmental level of the learner increased, the more control should be ceded to them (and vice versa).
+In regards to learning more generally, Clark, Kirschner, and Sweller (2012) fully treated the notion of how guided instruction should be, and how to determine the amount of control to give to the learner.
+They concluded that as the background knowledge and developmental level of the learner increased, the more control should be ceded to them (and vice-versa).
 This conclusion is consistent with instructional simulations and games, where too much agency might be inappropriate for novice learners but could be appropriate for those with more experience.

+b.
 Play and Experimentation are intimately connected as points of interactivity between the player(s) and the game or simulation.
 Both involve making choices, getting feedback from these choices, and reflecting about how this should influence future choices.
 Both games and simulations allow the player to "circle back" to these decision points for a redo of their original choices.
 In games this most often occurs by replaying a level or moving back to a designated saved game or checkpoint.
 In simulations this often occurs by changing variables in the system and restarting the simulation, either from the beginning, or from a designated stopping point in the middle.